St Oran's Church: Broughton Street: 1870–1929

-The Edinburgh Improvement Act of 1867 provided for the creation of Chambers Street, which required the demolition of the Horse Wynd chapel.
+The Edinburgh Improvement Act 1867 (30 & 31 Vict. c. xliv) provided for the creation of Chambers Street, which required the demolition of the Horse Wynd chapel.
 In 1869, the congregation received £6,000 in compensation in return for vacating their building.
 The congregation vacated the Horse Wynd building the following year and worshipped nearby at the Protestant Institute on George IV Bridge until 1875, when they purchased the former Catholic Apostolic church on Broughton Street.
 The SSPCK retained its right to nominate the church's minister even after the abolition of patronage in the Church of Scotland in 1874.

 By the end of the 19th-century, the congregation appears to have been depleted.
 Responding to reports of the declining use of Gaelic in the worship of Highland parishes, the Gaelic church's minister, Donald Tolmie Masson, wrote to the editor of The Scotsman in April 1896:

 In response, another correspondent, writing under the name "Argyle Square", noted that, though the church had been well-attended forty years prior, the move to Broughton Street had affected its congregation.
 The correspondent nevertheless attributed the bulk of the congregation's decline to Masson's "dry manner and cold reserve".
 Masson wrote two further letters to The Scotsman to defend himself against these accusations and against another correspondent named "Highland Churchman".

 Likely motivated by the union of the Free and United Presbyterian churches in 1900, the congregation that year adopted the more distinctive name of "St Oran's".
 Saint Kessog and Saint Chattan were also considered as potential dedicatees.
 In 1916, John Campbell Macgregor, the church's minister since 1911, died of wounds sustained in the First World War and James Duff MacDonald succeeded him as minister the following year.